Heading to Naples, Florida for a beach holiday? On this trip, I stayed at the Ritz Carlton Naples.

 Naples is one of the most affluent towns in the USA and known to be home to some of the most expensive real estate in Florida.
 The houses are truly spectacular and I must confess I did not do my research well.
 Why?
 Because I felt that the hotel options did not match the destination – and if I ever go again, I will definitely look into a villa rental because I had a quick look and..
 I missed out, I really did.

-It was a big hotel and it was really busy and everyone was incredibly loud (huge contrast to our previous hotel and our following hotel in Sarasota – which was also a Ritz Carlton, but completely the opposite).
+The Ritz Carlton Naples is a big hotel but it was really busy and everyone was incredibly loud (huge contrast to our previous hotel and our following hotel in Sarasota – the Ritz Carlton Sarasota, but completely the opposite).

 The rooms were sparse, to be kind – the beds were very comfortable, and the photos on the website looked much better than reality.